PRESENTENCE INTERVIEW PREPARATION WILL DETERMINE YOUR FUTURE

-For a personal, one-on-one call with me to discuss your current issue, or that of a loved one, give me a call (240.888.7778).
-If I cannot answer, please leave me your name, number, and a brief message, as I make every effort to return all of my calls – that same day.
-Marc
+For a personal, one-on-one call with me to discuss your current issue or that of a loved one, call me (240.888.7778).
+Please leave a message if I am unable to answer; I personally return all calls.
+Marc Blatstein

 Your Presentence Interview